About the IS Lab

 Schedule an interview to discuss how the IS Lab can support your current needs and plan for your future success.

-The IS Lab houses a selective print collection and provides access to instructional resources to support the IS curriculum.
+The IS Lab houses a selective print collection (see visualization below) and provides access to instructional resources to support the IS curriculum.
 Our Collection Development Policy mirrors the curricula of the IS Department’s MLIS, PhD, and Post-Master’s programs.
 The IS Lab’s print collection, including course reserves, is non-circulating.
 However, many of the books from the children’s literature collection, which includes recent and award-winning works to support various IS courses, may be borrowed.
 Copying is available using a BruinCard and in adherence with copyright law.

 The IS Lab’s media preservation and archiving resources include a growing collection of audio and video processing equipment for which training is provided by IS Lab staff and faculty experts.